Shankarpasha Shahi Masjid: History

 From engraved inscriptions, it can be found that the mosque was completed in 1513 by Sultan Alauddin Husain Shah, On the memory of Shah Majlis-e-Amin, one of the Saints who came to spread Islam in the region along with Saint Sahjalal (R).
 His mazar is located next to the mosque.
+According to Banglapedia, it was built sometime between 1494 and 1499 AD.
 As years passed, the area became entrapped in dense vegetation and forest land.
 Recently, this mosque has been discovered again.